dtnguyen96/Hangman-Game-Project/README.md

 -Within a while loop, continuously ask user for their guess.
 Take guess as an array, with each character being split into elements within the array.
--Under the hangman, output a line that says "If you wanna quite, click 'Q' " -If the user wants to quit, then give them the option to save/ or not to save -If they want to save, then close the file and output that file -If they don't, then close that file and delete the file.
+-Under the hangman, output a line that says "If you wanna quite, click 'Q' " -If the user wants to quit, then give them the option to save/ or not to saved -If they want to save, then close the file and output that file -If they don't, then close that file and delete the file.
 Exit the loop.
 And output Game over -If the user lose the game, then "Game over" and delete the file